kavin-jindal/Python-Calc/README.md

 --> Or else you can download it as a zip file

+# More details

+ - > This program works with Windows os only.
+- > This calculator is coded in Python

 # Updates

 The calculator is being continously worked upon and more updates will come out soon in the future,